botkevin/tinygrad/docs/developer/speed.md

 For optimal performance, consider the following backend-specific tips:
 - **CUDA**: Utilize Tensor Cores for matrix multiplications to enhance performance.
 - **OpenCL**: Optimize memory access patterns to reduce latency.
+- **METAL**: Leverage the GPU's capabilities by using Metal Performance Shaders for optimized graphics and compute tasks.

 ### Troubleshooting Common Accelerator Issues